-Earth and Environmental Sciences Research
+Earth & Environmental Sciences Research

 This material is presented to ensure timely dissemination of scholarly and technical work.
 Copyright and all rights therein are retained by authors or by other copyright holders.
 All persons copying this information are expected to adhere to the terms and constraints invoked by each author's copyright.
 In most cases, these works may not be reposted without the explicit permission of the copyright holder.

 Lithostratigraphic and structural reconstruction of the Zn-Pb-Cu-Ag-Au Lemarchant volcanogenic massive sulphide (VMS) deposit, Tally Pond group, central Newfoundland, Canada (2017-04) - Journal articleThe Lemarchant volcanogenic massive sulphide (VMS) deposit (1.24 Mt grading at 0.58% Cu, 5.38% Zn, 1.19% Pb, 1.01g/t Au, and 59.17g/t Ag) is a bimodal-felsic VMS deposit hosted within the Late Cambrian ($513–509 Ma) Tally ...

 Styles, textural evolution, and sulfur isotope systematics of Cu-rich sulfides from the Cambrian Whalesback volcanogenic massive sulfide deposit, central Newfoundland, Canada (2015-08) - Journal articleThe Whalesback Cu-rich volcanogenic massive sulfide deposit in the Newfoundland Appalachians is a highly deformed deposit found on a steep limb of a closed and boudinaged overturned fold.
 The deposit was intensely deformed ...